Cab-mark/Recruitment-Hub---conceptual/README.md

 ```

 ## Notes
-- The app expects the env var `OPENAI_API_KEY`.
+- The app expects the env var `OPENAI_API_KEY` and `APP_PW_HASH`.
 - `python-docx` and `pypdf` are optional; include them only if you need DOCX/PDF parsing.
-- If you use a different OpenAI SDK version, verify the client calls in `app.py`.
+- If you use a different OpenAI SDK version, verify the client calls in the pages using language models.
 - This workspace runs in a dev container on Ubuntu 24.04.2 LTS.
 Use `$BROWSER <url>` to open pages in the host's default browser from the container.